-Restoration of Civil Rights
+- Restoration of Civil Rights

 You may obtain juror reporting instructions online.
 Instructions are available after 5 p.m. the evening before the reporting date located on your summons (including Sundays and holidays).

 To hear a recorded message, call one of the following:

 - Dade City: (352) 521-4200 or (800) 253-7734

 - New Port Richey: (727) 847-8900 or (800) 253-7731

 Have your juror sequence number ready before you call.
-This can be found in the section with the report date and time information, below the juror ID and group number.
+This can be found in the section with your name and juror ID number.
 View an example juror summons: example juror summons (JPG).

 If you are unable to view the juror reporting instructions or if the telephone recording is not operational, report for jury service as directed by your summons.